frnmst/automated-tasks/README.md

 <!--TOC-->

-## What
+## Description

-Automated tasks run when certain conditions are met, such as a particular time and date or when, for example, a USB flash drive is added to the system.
+This repository contains a collection of scripts that I have written and/or adapted.

-## Why
+Releasing them to the public is a way to improve their quality as well as to simplify their deployment.

-This repository is a way to improve the quality of these scripts as well as to simplify the deployment.
+Automated tasks run when certain events happen: for example when a flash drive is connected to the system.

 ## Rules